NISH1001/MySite/README.md

 # MySite
-My personal site built using django
+this is a blog developed using django 1.8